How to Install and Run MongoDB using Docker Compose

 1. To run the MongoDB Docker Container on your system, you will need to install the Docker runtime.
 If you already have Docker installed, you can skip this section.

-Luckily, if you are running a Linux operating system, you can install this run time using the command below.
+Luckily, if you are running a Linux operating system, we have a quick and easy install guide for Docker.

 Preparing for you MongoDB Docker Compose File